-This video shows how to graph a linear inequality with two variables.
+How to graph a linear inequality with two variables?

-This is an example of how to graph a linear inequality with two variables using the intercept method.
+How to graph a linear inequality with two variables using the intercept method?

-This is an example of how to graph a linear inequality given in slope-intercept form.
+How to graph a linear inequality given in slope-intercept form?

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.